-The dung beetle got a fright and somersaulted into a ditch.
-He was busy rolling dung into a big round ball, he wanted to bury for his mate.
+The dung beetle somersaulted into a ditch while he was busy rolling dung into a big round ball he wanted to bury for his family.

 “What on earth is going on?
 Who’s talking to me?”

 “Look up into the tree!
 It’s me, the parrot.
 I have a message for you.”

 The dung beetle’s thoughts were racing. „Oh my..
 I have to get away otherwise I’ll end up in his stomach.The parrot looks so incredibly huge.“ He stopped doing what he was doing and tried to run away.

 “What’s your message?”

 “What’s it got to do with me?”